Get it while it's HOT...

 Down Time Makes Things Look Up

-In Wahm, telecommuting, tips, work at home, work at home basics on December 3, 2009 at 9:49 am
+In telecommuting, tips, Wahm, work at home, work at home basics on December 3, 2009 at 9:49 am

 Im a firm believer in down time.
 I mean it.
 Im not saying that so I can take five and watch General Hospital either.
 (Although I occassionally do that).